Implementation of the CRPA model in the GENIE event generator and analysis of nuclear effects in low-energy transfer

 The HF-CRPA model is especially well-suited to capture the non-trivial nuclear effects that manifest themselves at small energy and momentum transfers, for example the presence of giant-resonances.
-A non-uniform binning scheme for the hadron tables is therefore used to capture the details of the model at low energy transfers, where the cross section evolves rapidly for fixed incoming neutrino energy due to such resonances.
-The nuclear response obtained in HF-CRPA naturally evolves from this low-energy region into a robust description of the quasielastic regime up to intermediate momentum transfers~\cite{Pandey:2014tza}.
-As the model is non-relativistic however, its reliability decreases with increasingly large momentum transfers.
-For the description of the nuclear response in this region, other approaches should be found more suitable.
-The HF-CRPA cross section is found to give very similar results to fully relativistic calculations in the region of intermediate momentum transfers where both the relativistic and non-relativistic approaches are found to be applicable~\cite{Gonzalez-Jimenez:2019ejf}.
-This means that it should be possible to provide a description for the whole phase space by smoothly transitioning to a high-energy model in the region of intermediate momentum transfer, thereby retaining the detailed description of nuclear effects in the low-energy region while curing the ailments of non-relativistic approaches a high energy transfers.

-To achieve this, the implementation provides tables up to 1~GeV energy transfer, but then supports the option to interpolate between the responses calculated by HF(-CRPA) and SuSAv2.
-In this manuscript a linear interpolation is employed between fully HF(-CRPA) and fully SuSAv2 in the region of 500 MeV to 1 GeV $q_0$.
-This is relevant for only a small portion of the total cross section, the interpolated model predicts that 7\% ($<$1\%) of the T2K flux integrated cross section has $q_0 >$500 MeV($>$1 GeV).
+A non-uniform binning scheme for the hadron tables is therefore used to capture such fine details of the model, where the cross section evolves rapidly as function of the nuclear excitation energy due to such resonances.